In a Nutshell:

 This is the reason why we have built BlindAI, an open-source, fast, and accessible inference solution for AI.

 By using BlindAI, data scientists can deploy neural networks for various scenarios, from BERT models to analyze confidential documents, to medical imaging with ConvNets, through speech-to-text with WaveNet.

-Our solution provides end-to-end protection by leveraging Confidential Computing, with the use of Intel SGX.
-Confidential Computing enables the creation of enclaves, secure environments, where sensitive data can be processed with guarantees that no outsider can have access to it.
-In addition, a proof ensuring that the right code is loaded inside can be given, so that data owners know that only trusted code will be executed on their data, for transparency and to avoid backdoors.
+Our solution provides end-to-end protection by leveraging Confidential Computing with the use of Intel SGX.
+Confidential Computing enables the creation of enclaves, and secure environments, where sensitive data can be processed with guarantees that no outsider can have access to it.
+In addition, proof ensuring that the right code is loaded inside can be given so that data owners know that only trusted code will be executed on their data for transparency and to avoid backdoors.